marbl/canu/documentation/source/commands/filterCorrectionOverlaps.rst

     -G gkpStore     input reads
     -O ovlStore     input overlaps
-    -S scoreFile    output scores for each read, binary file
+    -S scoreFile    output scores for each read, binary file, to 'scoreFile' per-read logging to 'scoreFile.log' (see -nolog)
+                    summary statistics to 'scoreFile.stats' (see -nostats)

     -c coverage     retain at most this many overlaps per read